BeissingerLab/BeissingerLab.github.io/Detox.md

 We meet on **Thursday afternoons at 5:00 pm** at the [Craft Beer Cellar](http://www.craftbeercellar.com/columbia/){:target="_blank"}, in Downtown Columbia.
 If you'd like email reminders, ask Tim (beissingert-at-missouri.edu)to add you to the email list.

 Email paper nominations to Tim, and I'll work them into the schedule below.

+### Detox Hiatus
+Detox will be taking a break for a few months until it finds a new home.
+If you are at MU, come to the newly created DataPhiles group!
+Info here: http://elizabethking.org/DataPhiles/

 ### February 2018

 #### February 22 **Detox Extravaganza/Tim Send off**